Reverberatory furnace: History

 The puddling furnace, introduced by Henry Cort in the 1780s to replace the older finery process, was also a variety of reverberatory furnace.

+Reverberatory furnaces were introduced to Chile around 1830 by Charles Saint Lambert.
+This revolutionized Chilean copper mining to such degree that the country came to supply 19% of the copper produced worldwide in the 19th century.
+The use of mineral coal instead charcoal in reverberatory furnances introduced by Saint Lambert also meant there was not longer a dependency on the scarce firewood to be found on Atacama Desert and its surrounding semi-arid areas as was the case with earlier smelting technology.
+By 1872 there were one hundred "smelting works" in Chile.
+Competition stemming from new processing techniques pushed Chilean copper production in the late 19th century back to represent 6% of the worldwide production, reaching a low of 4.3% in 1914.

 Aluminium melting

-Today, reverberatory furnaces are widely used to melt secondary aluminium scrap for eventual use by die-casting industries.
+Reverberatory furnaces are widely used to melt secondary aluminium scrap for eventual use by die-casting industries.

 The simplest reverberatory furnace is nothing more than a steel box lined with alumina refractory brick with a flue at one end and a vertically lifting door at the other.
 Conventional oil or gas burners are placed usually on either side of the furnace to heat the brick and the eventual bath of molten metal is then poured into a casting machine to produce ingots.